-Here are fun facts about what makes gopher tortoises so important.
+Here are fun facts about what makes the gopher tortoise so important.
 You can use this information to help educate others in your community.
-For additional frequently asked questions about FWC’s conservation plan and permitting program for gopher tortoises, visit MyFWC.com/GopherTortoise.
+To learn more about the gopher tortoise, please visit FWC’s Gopher Tortoise Species Profile webpage.
+For questions about FWC’s gopher tortoise conservation plan and permitting program, visit MyFWC.com/GopherTortoise.

 What are the features of the gopher tortoise that makes it unique?

 Gopher tortoises are unique because they are the only land tortoise found east of the Mississippi River.
 They can live to be more than 60 years old, and have been around for thousands of years.
 They can be distinguished by their coloring, their feet, and their non protruding beak.
 Most important, the gopher tortoise is a keystone species that over 350 other species may live with or depend on.
 The burrows they dig are home to other animals that would not survive without them, including the endangered Indigo Snake.